May 26, 2020

 History of Crispy Tacos

 These crispy shell tacos known as “tacos dorados” referring to the golden-brown fried corn shell.
 They remind me of taco nights growing up when we made tacos from store-bought taco kits.
-Crispy shell tacos like these have Mexican roots (long before Taco Bell was selling them) though it is hard to pin down the exact story about the invention.
-The history of tacos in the US begins with hard shell tacos brought up from Mexico – the first known English-language reference to these types of tacos appeared in the LA Times in 1899.
+Crispy shell tacos like these have Mexican roots (long before Taco Bell was selling them!) though it’s hard to pin down the exact story about the invention.
+The history of tacos in the US began with hard shell tacos brought up from Mexico—the first known English-language reference to these types of tacos appeared in the LA Times in 1899.

 Key Ingredients in This Recipe